 Mosquitoes are the reservoir hosts and determine the geographic distribution and persistence of the virus in nature.
 Most species of primates are susceptible to yellow fever but there is marked variation in severity of infection.
 Humans are highly susceptible (WHO 2009).
 Natural infection is rarely severe or fatal in Old World monkeys, but New World monkeys from South America are highly susceptible (Hunt, Anderson & Chalifoux 1978; Wachtman & Mansfield 2012).
-Nonhuman primates from Africa are probably the original hosts and include many Cercopithecidae, the chimpanzee (Pan spp.) and baboon (Papio spp.).
+Nonhuman primates from Africa are probably the original hosts and include many Cercopithecidae, the chimpanzee and baboon.
 The bush baby (Galago spp.) also becomes infected (Brack 1987; Mansfield & King 1998).
 Many New World monkeys become infected in the Americas (Brack 1987; Mansfield & King 1998; WHO 1998).

-Yellow fever is not an OIE-listed disease (OIE 2016).
+Yellow fever is not an OIE-listed disease (OIE 2016a).